koide3/iridescence/docs/index.md

 ![Iridescence](assets/logo.png)

 **Iridescence** a light-weight visualization library for rapid prototyping of 3D algorithms.
-This library is designed for accelerating personal research and develop projects (mainly focusing on point-cloud-related algorithms) and is NOT intended to be a general-purpose visualization library with rich rendering capabilities.
+This library is designed for accelerating personal research and development projects (mainly focusing on point-cloud-related algorithms) and is NOT intended to be a general-purpose visualization library with rich rendering capabilities.

 [![Build](https://github.com/koide3/iridescence/actions/workflows/build.yml/badge.svg)](https://github.com/koide3/iridescence/actions/workflows/build.yml) on Ubuntu 18.04 / 20.04 / 22.04